vmware/terraform-provider-nsxt/website/docs/r/gateway_connection.html.markdown

 ---
 subcategory: "Beta"
 layout: "nsxt"
-page_title: "NSXT: nsxt_policy_gateway_connection"
+page_title: "NSXT: nsxt_gateway_connection"
-description: A resource to configure a GatewayConnection.
+description: A resource to configure a Gateway Connection.
 ---

-# nsxt_policy_gateway_connection
+# nsxt_gateway_connection

-This resource provides a method for the management of a GatewayConnection.
+This resource provides a method for the management of a Gateway Connection.

 This resource is applicable to NSX Policy Manager.